R3mak/GBAGames/DodgerMcDodgepants2/readme.txt

 Down Arrow - Move Down
 Enter - Start Button
 Backspace - Select Button
-A - Fire Shuriken (Only enabled for the most worthy of ninjas...in the most dire situations...facing the most annoying enemies...of all time!)
+Z - Fire Shuriken (Only enabled for the most worthy of ninjas...in the most dire situations...facing the most annoying enemies...of all time!)

 To run use your favorite gba emulator!